mbarszcz-pcb/c64-rf-modulator-replacement/README.md

 Officially, an ideal luma signal should be 1V PP (including the sync pulse).
 Depending on the output of the VIC-II chip you are using, the adjustment on the board should allow you to adjust it from approximately ~575mV-1.5V PP. The original breadbins output a signal around 1.2V PP, while the later C64Cs were closer to an “in-spec” 1V PP. On some monitors though 1V PP can look too look dark (requiring you to turn up the contrast on your monitor).
 If using a scope, I would adjust it to approximately 1.1V PP.  If adjusting by eye, start  low and increase the level until the light blue text is reasonably legible against the dark blue background.
 If the border and text start to look “white” you have gone too far.
 Another good test on a CRT is white text on a black background.
 If the white text is blooming, you should back the signal off.
 The effect will be very similar to having the contrast set too high.

 Composite video output remains at a fixed output level regardless of the Y and C adjustment pots.

+# A note on use with LCD Monitors and Checkerboarding
+If you are still getting checkerboarding even after adjusting the potentiometers, try soldering a 330pF Resistor (you can experiement with different values to see what works best with your setup) across R3 (the resistor on the top right corner of the board).
+There seems to be a degree of variablility regarding different A->D Converter cirtuitry used in different brands of LCD monitors and in devices like the RetroTink2X or OSSC that makes their displays more or less susceptable to checkerboarding.
+From what I've been able to see, CRT monitors are not susceptable to this behavior.

 # Changelog
 Rev A – 2020-03-15 - Prototype